Miami Dolphins Foundation: Countywide Concussion Care Partnership

 Countywide Concussion Care

-Through Ransom Everglades, Gulliver Schools and Gulliver alumni David Goldstein, the UConcussion program is able to bring ImPACT testing to youth athletes in public high schools.
+Through Ransom Everglades, Gulliver Schools, and Ransom Everglades alumni David Goldstein, the UConcussion program is able to bring ImPACT testing to youth athletes in public high schools.
 Learn more at Countywide Concussion Care